Bubby49/Project02/README.md

 ✨ LOTUS ✨

-This is a web based application developed for Education related based website in india
+This is a web based application developed for Education related based website in India

 This web based education application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Github.